 And here the BA can make a difference by setting the necessary standards to ensure that there is a significant improvement in Maltese broadcasting.

+Will the January 2010 deadline be kept or not?
 I am hopeful that with the collective work of all those involved – there is a steering committee composed of various people from different Ministries and entities – we should not respect the 31 December 2010 deadline for the switch-off analogue television broadcasts.

+Are you satisfied with the progress being made towards the digital switchover?
 The steering committee has always met regularly with regular feedback being exchanged between the different parties.

 There have been a number of other meetings outside the steering committee with different entities.